smford/simple-web-app-101/setup/README.md

 - [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 ## Create the docker configuration file
-- create a new empty file called `Dockerfile` (without a .txt or other file extention) and paste the following lines in to it:
+- create a new empty file called `Dockerfile` (without a .txt or other file extension) and paste the following lines in to it:
 ```
 FROM golang:buster